federicosilvaflores/PI-Pokemon/README.md

 Thunk middleware allows writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.
 Version 2.4.1

-### `sweetalert2:`

-A responsive and customizable replacement for javascript's popup boxes.
-Version 11.4.0

 ### `Back-end dependencies`

 ### `axios:`

 Promise based HTTP client for the browser and node.js.
 Version 0.25.0

-### `body-parser:`

-Node.js body parsing middleware.
-Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
-Version 1.19.0

-### `cookie-parser:`

-Parse Cookie header and populate req.cookies with an object keyed by the cookie names.
-Version 1.4.5

-### `cors:`

-Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
-Version 2.8.5

-### `dotenv:`

-Loads environment variables from a .env file into process.env.
-Storing configuration in the environment separate from code is based on [The Twelve-Factor App](https://12factor.net/config) methodology.
-Version 8.2.0

 ### `express:`